gallit/zuno-switch/README.md

 - Tools / Programmer / Zuno
 - Tools / Burn bootloader

+### Serial
+- 9600 baud
+- Start the serial monitor and then do a reset from the button switch, console will then show activity

+## zuno-switch.ino
+Latest version, v4.

 ## zuno-switch1.ino
 This sketch manages 4 pins, the 19 to 22 by doing a single switch on them.
 They are exposed to the controller as binary / bool values.